kcin46/CMSC498JPageRank/README.md

 content relating to politics.
 Other users can see, comment, upvote( a feature that allows a user to promote the post), and downvote(a feature that allows a user to demote the post).
 However, a post is limited to the subreddit specified by the user who created the content.
-As of February 2016 there were 853,824 subreddits a user could post to.

-One feature of reddit is a trending subreddit bar on the front page ​
+As of February 2016 there were 853,824 subreddits a user could post to.One feature of reddit is a trending subreddit bar on the front page ​

 (__Figure 1__)​

 .
 However,
 according to an article by techcrunch, for the trending feature shown here reddit selects “a​ half